AvidlyWordPress/avidly-theme/README.md

 ## Nice to know

 ### Create Block Theme Support
 Templates, template parts and theme styles are managed primarily via **Site editor** (as far as they can be) and saved to theme with <a href="https://wordpress.org/plugins/create-block-theme/">Create Block Theme</a> **plugin**.
-Please install the plugin **only to development environment** (WP enviromnt where you manahe the code to production / staging).
+Please install the plugin **only to development environment** (WP environment where you manage the theme code and GIT).

+### Customize editor experience
+Editor experience can be modified multiple ways.
+You can setup font sizes, colors, spacings and settings users can use in editor what they can move or delete and event set role based settings.
+See examples for theme.json, block locking ways and more advanced JavaScript methods from <a href="https://developer.wordpress.org/block-editor/how-to-guides/curating-the-editor-experience/">official documentation in developer.wordpress.org</a> or <a href="https://wordpress.tv/?s=Nick%20Diego%20editor&sort=newest">video tutorials wordpress.tv</a>.

 ### Development
 - Get pagackes with `npm install` command
 - Run development with `npm run watch` command
 - Run production build with `npm run production` command (this also purges caches from edited assets by detecting version changes from /dist/mix-manifest.json)

+Audit npm depencencies `npm audit` and fix them `npm audit --fix` command.

 VERY IMPORTANT: Always run production build to compile compressed, production-ready CSS and JS.
-Otherwise you'll end up with ridiculously large CSS and JS files and your clients will call you on a Saturday evening when you're trying to enjoy a beer with your friends.

 ### Directory structure
 Directory | Contents